Bachelor of Medicine &Bachelor of Surgery (MBBS)

-NOTE: Applications should be made as earliest as possible in order to secure a place.
-They should be submitted at least 12 months before the commencement of the proposed elective period.
+NOTE: The application form must be submitted 12 months in advance of the commencement of the proposed elective period.
 Late applications will not be accepted or considered under any circumstances.

-Application Results : The Faculty of Medicine will notify applicants in writing of their application results within 3 months after submitting the application forms.
+Application Results: The Faculty of Medicine will notify applicants in writing of their application results within 3 months after submitting the application forms.

 N.B.
 Information complied by the Faculty of Medicine and modified for the Department of Medicine.
 February 2020